vfalconi/conkdl/README.md

 # conkdl
-A config loader using KDL
+A JavaScript config loader for KDL